Sunday, July 19, 2020

 Ended: 2004 or 05

-The biggest collection of cartoon shorts ever to air on television happened in 1999.
+One of the biggest collection of cartoon shorts ever to air on television happened in 1999.
 The cartoons on Nickelodeon moved right over to here.
 These, combined with the aap package that Turner already owned and the Bugs N Daffy package, made it the largest package to air.
 Many of these were showcased on the Mil-Looney-Um marathon when the package started.
 Some of the black and white cartoons would air in black and white on Late Night in Black and White.
 The colorized versions (and a handful of redrawn versions) and the rest of the cartoons aired on various slots wherever Looney Tunes can be aired.
 For a while, they aired on Bugs and Daffy.
 Most of the harder to find Looney Tunes however appeared on Acme Hour.
 Meanwhile, ABC continued to air The Bugs Bunny and Tweety Show until 2000.
 By 2001, Cartoon Network announced it was the exclusive home of Looney Tunes.
 This resulted in some debuting on the biggest ever June Bugs marathon where they tried to feature every Bugs Bunny cartoon including a new Toonheads special which we'll talk about soon called the 12 Missing Hares.
 Also in 2001 came The Looney Tunes Show (not to confuse with the 2011 series).
 The intro and outro of the said show used the music to This Is It while introducing each character on a vaudeville type stage.
-Both it and Bugs and Daffy ranged from a half an hour to 2 full hours of non stop Looney Tunes.
+Both it and Bugs and Daffy ranged from a half an hour to 3 full hours of non stop Looney Tunes.
 The Looney Tunes Show was supposed to replace the older Bugs and Daffy Show.
 However, Bugs and Daffy continued to air at odd times of the day until 2004.
 At one point during the 2 hour block in 2003, the last half hour was an episode of Duck Dodgers.
 Also that year, new intros and bumpers were made replacing the fancy This Is It ones.
 The characters were larger than life statues placed throughout the world and beyond.
 There also was The Chuck Jones Show airing only the Chuck Jones cartoons.
 The show was well received with its creative intro similar to The Looney Tunes Show.
 For the first few years, Cartoon Network withheld the Speedy Gonzalas cartoons due to political correctness.
 However, the Latin Americans protested stating that Speedy was a role model for Mexicans, so Speedy was put back on TV.
 During the time Cartoon Network aired Looney Tunes, an event happened on April 1, 2000, Cartoon Network spun off a new network called Boomerang airing mostly reruns of Hanna Barbera cartoons.
 However, a handful of Looney Tunes aired on Boomerang as part of its decades collections.
 So, they reconstructed versions of The Bugs Bunny Show, The Porky Pig Show, and The Road Runner Show using original intros, bumpers, and outros, but still maintaining their theatrical titles.
 As early as 2003, Looney Tunes began fully airing on Boomerang first with weekend marathons called Back to the Drawing Board showing early appearances and milestone moments.
 Then half hour blocks began with bumpers using the 1939 rendition of Merrily We Roll Along (sometimes remixed), clips from cartoons, and the famed rings using the old Boomerang B logo instead of the WB shield.
 The bumpers would change again in 2004 using statues similar to Cartoon Network but were used as toys in plain backgrounds and uses the Can Can as their bumper music.
 These bumpers would return again when Looney Tunes returned to Boomerang in 2013 and lasted until 2015 when the network rebranded.
 On TV airwaves, this package was successful.
 However, things were slipping away behind the scenes.
 Time Warner just went through a major merger with AOL....a disaster causing major cuts.

 AOL hardly found Looney Tunes marketable.
 There were successes such as theme park appearances at Six Flags and eventual DVD releases, but the Mil-Looney-um promotion failed and Looney Tunes Back in Action flopped at the box office.
 Also, Cartoon Network began focusing more on original shows such as Powerpuff Girls, Ed Edd N Eddy, The Grim Adventures of Billy and Mandy, and Codename Kids Next Door.
 Many older properties were beginning to move to Boomerang with Looney Tunes making their way there.
 But the final nail to the coffin for this package was a feud between Warner Bros. and Turner.
 Even though both are owned by the same company, they were still separate entities.
 This caused the Turner networks to lose control of the post-48 cartoons.
 Without them, Cartoon Network and Boomerang could not use the package as they could still use with Scooby-Doo and Tom and Jerry, thus, bringing an end to the package and a grinding halt to Looney Tunes as a franchise, Warner Bros. biggest mistake yet which the company still hasn't fully recovered from it.